Nothing makes you reflect more on your own educational history than suddenly and unexpectedly homeschooling a gifted child.

 I can tell you that we are all having fun with math right now.

-Homeschool Math in the Early Years: 10 Ways to Keep it Fun!
+Homeschool Math: 10 Ways to Keep it Fun!

 It is my hope that, by creating many early pleasurable experiences around math, my children will naturally grow to understand, apply, problem solve, and analyze the world in a mathematical way.
 I hope that these early experiences enrich their childhoods and help to build a solid foundation on which to build math skills.